Morgan Silver Dollar obverse view Peace Silver Dollar obverse view

 Uncirculated Silver Half-Dollars: Silver content=.3617 Troy ounces; Silver fineness=.9000; Gross weight=.401 Troy ounces (12.500 grams); Net (silver) weight=.3617 Troy ounces (11.2501 grams).

 To determine the silver (melt) value of a circulated half-dollar, multiply .3575 times the current spot price of silver.
-Example: .3575 x $15.00 = $5.3625
+Example: .3575 x $25.00 = $8.9375.

-United States Forty-Percent Silver Half-Dollars
+United States 40% Silver Half-Dollars

 This information applies to the: Kennedy Half-Dollar minted from 1965-1970.
 This coin consists of an outer layer of .800 silver and .200 copper bonded to an inner core of .209 silver and .791 copper.
-From 1971 to date, the Kennedy Half-Dollar consists of .750 copper and .250 nickel.
+From 1971 to date, the common Kennedy Half-Dollar consists of .750 copper and .250 nickel.

 Circulated 40% Silver Half-Dollars: Silver content=.1475 Troy ounces; Silver fineness= .4000 (the other .6000 is copper); Gross weight=.368 Troy ounces (11.469 grams); Net (silver) weight=.1475 Troy ounces (4.5878 grams).